Meet our Brooklyn Park Office

 I consider your comfort in the therapeutic process to be an upmost priority.
 Therefore by taking a client centered approach I provide a space where you are able to openly discuss any life challenges with no fear of judgement or shame.
 Call today for your appointment!

-I am the offsite billing assistant.
+I am the offsite billing manager and bookkeeper.
 I manage most of the contact with your insurance company to ensure that our therapists get paid and your insurance covers everything they are supposed to.
 I am a retired biologist and former business owner.
 In my free time I enjoy quilting, reading, doing bible studies, cooking new dishes, and playing with my adorable grandchildren.